McDonaldsHappyMeal/McDonaldsHappyMeal/README.md

 **About me:**
 - Specialisation in Mechatronics & Robotics Engineering.
 Extended major in Pure Mathematics.
 - Developing my skills on motion planning and optimal control of autonomous racing vehicles.
-- Looking to collaborate on developing a customised online path planning algorithm for an autonomous racing vehicle under Formula Student rulesets.
 - Interested in anything related to intelligent robotic systems.
 - Also interested in DevOps work to increase developer's quality of life in any way, shape or form.